-As you can see, the majority of these picks are Halloween related, so I’m going to separate them out for you below by category.
+As you can see, the majority of these Fall movies to watch are Halloween related, so I’m going to separate them out for you below by category.

 Halloween Movies for the Classic Film Lover (Not Scary):